the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 [Vagrant](https://www.vagrantup.com/) is a tool which *"enables users to create and configure lightweight, reproducible, and portable development environments"*.
 In this context, an environment is a virtual machine (its CPUs, RAM, networking and so on) and the machines state (operating system, packages).
-With Vagrant, users can define the configuration of a virtual machine (or group of virtual machines) in a declarative configuration language stored in a Vagrantfile.
-This configuration is written in the [Ruby](https://www.ruby-lang.org/en/) programming language.
-However, it is not necessary to know Ruby as the syntax is simple and the [documentation](https://developer.hashicorp.com/vagrant/docs/vagrantfile) explains all of the available options.

-Defining the virtual machines in plain text has a number of advantages over distributing disk images.

-- Can be checked into version control
-- Small size makes them easy and fast to share
-- Users can reproducibly build the environment themselves
-- Can potentially work across multiple hypervisors (like VirtualBox, VMWare, libvirt)

-In combination, these attractive qualities address the goals of Vagrant.
-A project can maintain its development environment alongside the source code and every contributor can build and use the environment with minimal barriers.

 ### How Vagrant Works